Trefo/agdss/README.md

 8. The webapp can then be accessed at [http://localhost:8000](http://localhost:8000).
 For a list of available pages, see the file agdss/urls.py.

+##Adding Images
+Send a POST to /webclient/addImage with parameters:
+  * path: location of image (not including image name itself.
+E.g. '/home/self/image-location/').
+REQUIRED
+  * image-name:name of image REQUIRED
+  * description: A description NOT REQUIRED
+  * source_description: Description of image_source.
+NOT REQUIRED
+Note that this POST request can be sent from anywhere.
+In the future it will require some method of authentication.
 ##TODO
 1. Update paths to work from config file
 2. Category selection menu rather than field in tagging page